Frequently Asked Questions

 Central Saint Martins is committed to an equal opportunities policy that supports people with disabilities.
 We try to offer the facilities and assistance necessary to enable students with disabilities or medical conditions requiring specialist help to realise the aims and objectives of our courses.
 Please contact us to discuss any special arrangements or equipment, which can be provided.
 You can find out more by looking at the Student Services section of the website.

 We no longer send out a printed brochure for our courses, you can find full listings for session dates, details and availability through our website.
-You can download a PDF version of the Short Course Schedule from the Available courses starting soon page.
+To search courses by date, please check the Availible Courses Starting Soon section of the website.
+You can download a Central Saint Martins Guide to Short Courses.
 Please note that subject to availability, a printed version is available for collection from the Short Course office at Granary Square.

 The easiest way is normally to book online.
 Simply find the course(s) you require and click the add to basket icon.
 When all the courses you would like to take have been marked, click to complete your order.
 You will be taken to an online booking form on a secure server.
 Complete the registration and booking process to make the booking.
 Alternatively you can download a booking form and return it to us by email or post: Short Course Office, Central Saint Martins, Granary Building, 1 Granary Square, King's Cross, London N1C 4AA, UK in person, or telephone us on +44 (0)20 7514 7015 between 10.00 and 17.30 Monday to Friday.